BionBilateral/BBFrameworks/readme.md

 	- UIImage+BBKitExtensions, identical methods to NSImage+BBKitExtensions
 	- UIView+BBKitExtensions, method to fetch all subviews recursively
 	- UIViewController+BBKitExtensions, method to fetch the correct view controller for presentation

+###BBReactiveKit

+Classes extending the UIKit framework, built on top of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).

+- Classes
+	- BBProgressNavigationBar, UINavigationBar subclass that manages a UIProgressView instance and provides methods to show/hide and change its associated progress
+	- BBTextView, UITextView subclass that provides placeholder functionality similar to UITextField

+###BBAddressBook

+A library that wraps the AddressBook framework.
+The principal classes are BBAddressBookManager, BBAddressBookPerson, and BBAddressBookGroup.

+###BBThumbnail

+A thumbnail generation library for local and remote URLs.
+The principal class is BBThumbnailGenerator.

+Supported local UTIs and file extensions:

+- kUTTypeImage
+- kUTTypeMovie
+- kUTTypePDF
+- kUTTypeRTF
+- kUTTypeRTFD
+- kUTTypePlainText
+- kUTTypeCommaSeparatedText
+- kUTTypeHTML
+- doc, docx, xls, xlsx, ppt, pptx

+Supported remote URL schemes and domains:

+- http and https
+- youtube (requires API key)
+- vimeo

+###BBReactiveThumbnail

+Categories that add signal generating methods to BBThumbnail.

+###BBMediaPicker

+A library to acts as a replacement for the UIImagePickerController media selection functionality.
+The principal class is BBMediaPickerViewController.

+###BBMediaPlayer

+A library that acts as a replacement for the MPMoviePlayerController and its associated classes.
+The principal classes are BBMoviePlayerController and BBMoviePlayerViewController.

+###BBWebKit

+A library that wraps a WKWebView for convenient in app display.
+The principal classes are BBWebKitViewController and BBWebKitTitleView.

+###BBTooltip

+A library the facilitates the display of tooltips within an app.
+Similar to the Facebook app.
+The principal classes are BBTooltipViewController and BBTooltipView.